Striking Hollywood writers vow not to picket Tony Awards - ExBulletin

 Striking Hollywood writers vow not to picket Tony Awards

-NEW YORK Striking members of the Writers Guild of America have said they will not picket next month for the Tony Awards telecast, clarifying a thorny issue facing show organizers and opening the door to some kind of Broadway razzle-dazzle on television.
+NEW YORK — Striking members of the Writers Guild of America have said they will not picket next month’s Tony Award telecast, solving a thorny issue facing show organizers and opening the door to a sort of Broadway razzle-dazzle on TV.

 The union last week rejected a request from Tony organizers for a waiver for their glitzy June 11 live show.
 He reiterated that in a statement late Monday, saying the guild would not negotiate a tentative deal or waiver for the Tony Awards.